-Enterprise JFrog CLI configuration reference
+Enterprise JFrog CLI Configuration Reference

 πŸ“˜

+This page is a reference guide.
 For a step-by-step walkthrough of adding and managing server configurations, follow the Manage Server Configurations tutorial.

 Configuration Directory Structure